All Episodes

 Well, thank you.

-You wanted to talk about our reason I'm calling this because I've listened to Sean and to all of these speakers for a long time, but I'm frustrated.
+The reason I'm calling is because I've listened to Sean and to all of these speakers for a long time, but I'm frustrated.

-I'm a 71-year-old, born and raised American citizen who sees this country going down the tube.
+I'm a 71-year-old, born-and-raised American citizen who sees this country going down the tube.

 But now it feels like it's worse than ever.

-That's one for the wealthy and the rich, the famous and the Democrats and the left, and then one for the illegals, and then a system for all the rest of us who have to live by the law, and none of them have to.
+And we now have a three-tier justice system: that's one for the wealthy and the rich, the famous, and the Democrats, and the left, and then one for the illegals, and then a system for all the rest of us who have to live by the law, and none of them have to.

-When are we gonna see something change?
+When are we going to see something change?

-When are they gonna pay up on?
+What are they going to pay up on?

 And I was reading something earlier in Town Hall.